B. A. 1st Sem, Unit: III, (Liberty, Equality, Justice)

 3. Distributive Justice

-- Concerned with the fair allocation of resources and wealth among members of society.
+• Meaning: Concerned with the fair distribution of wealth, power, and opportunities among all members of society.

 4. Retributive Justice